Deep Learning for Constrained Utility Maximisation: The Deep Controlled 2BSDE Method for the Markovian Case

+We have $A_1 \in \R^{\ell \times p}$, $A_j \in \R^{\ell \times \ell}$ for $j = 2, \ldots, L-1$ and $A_L \in \R^{q\times \ell }$ for the matrices.
+For the vectors we have $b_j \in \R^\ell$ for $j = 1, \ldots, L-1$ and $b_L \in \R^q$.
+These form the unknowns of our function, and are what we need to choose to correctly approximate our function.
+We combine these into a set $\theta = (A_i, b_i)_{i=1}^L$ of parameters.
+Informally speaking, the number of hidden nodes $\ell$ corresponds to us `expanding' the input into a higher dimensional space.
+One could think of each node as a piece of information we obtain from the input.
+The more nodes we have the more information we get, hence the better we can approximate the function.
+We wish to compose these linear functions in series, but we need a nonlinear function in between them.
+Let $h \colon \R \to \R$ be such a function that we apply element wise to the output of each linear function.
+The approximating function is therefore

-where $M_{L+1} \in \R^{\ell \times q}$ and $v_{L+1} \in \R^{1 \times q}$.
-Note that no non-linear function is applied at the final step, else we could only approximate non-negative functions!
-The parameter vector $\theta \in \R^\rho$ representing our network is a parametrisation of the $M_i$ and $v_i$ matrices and are optimised at the training step.
+In our setting we choose $h(x)= \max(x,0)$, called a rectified linear unit (ReLU) activation function.
+The choice of this function for this scheme is rather arbitrary, as there seems to be no clear preferred function here.
+A comparison of popular activation functions in provided in Section \ref{method}.
+This non-polynomial mapping is essential in ensuring the density of these networks within the space of continuous functions, as is shown in \cite[Theorem~1]{leshno1993multilayer} which formalises the informal argument above about information into a density argument about the space of neural networks.
+Further more, if $\phi$ is Lipschitz then we can bound the approximation error in terms of the hyper-parameters of the network \cite[Proposition~6]{bach2017breaking}.
+Note that no nonlinear function is applied at the final step, else we could only approximate non-negative functions!
+The parameter vector $\theta \in \R^\rho$, where $\rho = \rho(p,q)$ is defined below, is a parametrisation of the $A_i$ and $b_i$ matrices and is optimised at the training stage of our algorithm.
 We made no assumptions on the regularity of $\phi$, but our approximation is almost everywhere differentiable.
 In practise this is sufficient for gradient descent algorithms, in which derivatives of this network with respect to its parameters must be taken.
 We use the \texttt{Python} package \texttt{Tensorflow} to implement this neural network procedure.
 This methodology reduces an optimisation over an infinite dimensional space to a finite dimensional one.
 However, the dimension can still be high.
-For this neural network, the parameter space is made up of $L-1$ matrices in $\R^{\ell \times \ell}$, $L$ matrices in $\R^{1 \times \ell}$, and one matrix in each space $\R^{p \times \ell}$, $\R^{\ell \times q}$, and $\R^{1 \times q}$ respectively, which are flattened and combined into one single vector $\theta \in \R^\rho$.
-The parameter space dimension is therefore
+For this neural network, the parameter space dimension is

 a quadratic in the number of hidden nodes, and linear in the number of layers and the input dimension.
 Associated to each neural network $N_\theta$ is a loss function $\LL(\theta)$ which is a function of the parameters forming the network.
 Finding the parameters that minimise this function equates to optimising the network itself.
 In our implementation, we use the ADAM algorithm \cite{kingma2014adam}, which is an adaptation of stochastic gradient descent, implemented in \texttt{Tensorflow}.
 We furthermore use mini batches, which means the number of simulations we use to calculate the loss function is small, and batch normalisation, meaning that we scale our input to the neural network \cite{ioffe2015batch}.